mokshaproject/moksha/docs/main/DataInterpretation.rst

 ------------

-Any data source, even if moksha has to occasionally poll it, can be displayed as a 'live' widget.
-"Data streams", or Producers,  can also easily expose themselves through an AMQP or STOMP message queue, allowing other applications and services to interact with new data, as it is discovered.
+Any data source, even if moksha has to occasionally poll it, can be displayed as a 'live' widget.  :doc:`Producers` can also easily expose themselves through an AMQP/STOMP message queue or 0mq message filter, allowing other applications and services to interact with new data, as it is discovered.

 Consumers
 ---------